 In this Part —

-“Commissioner” means the person holding or acting in the office of Commissioner for Consumer Affairs under section 15 of the Consumer Affairs Act 1971;
+Commissioner means the person for the time being designated as the Commissioner under section 58;

-“Department” means the Department of the Public Service of the State principally assisting the Minister in the administration of this Act;
+Department means the Department of the Public Service of the State principally assisting the Minister in the administration of this Act;

-“executive officer of the State Administrative Tribunal” has the meaning given to the term “executive officer” in section 3(1) of the State Administrative Tribunal Act 2004;
+executive officer of the State Administrative Tribunal has the meaning given to the term “executive officer” in section 3(1) of the State Administrative Tribunal Act 2004;

-“matter” means a matter to which the Competition Code text relates;
+matter means a matter to which the Competition Code text relates;

-“State matter” means a matter declared under section 47 to be a State matter.
+State matter means a matter declared under section 47 to be a State matter.

 [Section 45 amended by No. 74 of 2003 s.
 38; No. 55 of 2004 s.
-135.]
+135; No. 28 of 2006 s.
+68.]

 46. Arrangements